 - waive the mandatory waiting period between agreements for employers who have already used the program;

-- ease eligibility requirements by accepting employers who have been in business for one year instead of two and by eliminating the need to provide sales/production figures; and
+- expand eligibility to employers who have been in business for one year instead of two and eliminate the requirement to provide sales/production figures; and

 - expand eligibility for staff essential to recovery, Government Business Enterprises and not-for-profit organization employers.

-Under the Code, employees in federally regulated workplaces are entitled to several job-protected leaves of absence, including: medical leave (17 weeks), personal leave (5 days), compassionate care leave (28 weeks), leave related to critical illness (37 weeks for critically ill children and 17 weeks for critically ill adults), and bereavement leave (5 days).
+Under the Code, employees in federally regulated workplaces are entitled to several protections.
+These include the following job-protected leaves of absence: medical leave (17 weeks), personal leave (5 days), compassionate care leave (28 weeks), leave related to critical illness (37 weeks for critically ill children and 17 weeks for critically ill adults), and bereavement leave (5 days).